-What’s up, everybody,Today I’m going to be doing my first one plus six comparison, and that is with the iPhone 10.
-And this is really interesting because the iPhone 10 is about a thousand dollars, while the one plus six starts at five hundred twenty nine dollars.
+What’s up, Today I’m going to be doing my first 1 plus 6 comparisons, and that is with the iPhone 10.
+And this is really interesting because the iPhone 10 is about 1000$.

 And let’s see if double the price equals double the image quality.

 I feel like this represents the average consumer best.
 There is a full manual mode on the 1 plus 6.
 So keep that in mind if you need that.
 But both of them look great in daylight.

 But what I noticed is that the 1 plus 6 tends to land warm, even warmer than the iPhone sometimes, which is known to land on the warmer side of white balance anyway.

 But I feel that the 12megapixel sensor on the iPhone is producing higher contrasted images straight out of the camera, while the 1 plus 6 leans towards giving you more shadow detail.
 So this is a perfect thing for sure when it comes to any camera comparison.